box/developer.box.com/guides/tooling/cli/quick-start/build-commands-help.md

 <!--alex ignore executing-->

-You cannot see this folder in your own Box account because you do not own or are collaborated in on the folder.
-You are executing commands as the [Service Account][sa] and therefore the created folder lives in the [Service Account's][sa] folder tree.
+You cannot see this folder in your own Box account because you do not own, nor are you collaborated in on the folder.
+You are executing commands as the [Service Account][sa] and therefore the created folder lives in the [Service Account's][sa] folder tree rather than your own.

 <!-- markdownlint-disable line-length -->

 <!--alex ignore execute-->

+Now, execute the command:
-Execute the command: `box folders:collaborations:add folder_id_created_above --role=editor --user-id=YOUR_USER_ID`
+`box folders:collaborations:add folder_id_created_above --role=editor --user-id=YOUR_USER_ID`
 <!-- markdownlint-enable line-length -->

 <Message type=tip>